sil-dictionary-lexical-services/CheckCrossRefs/README.md

 REQUIRED MODULE:  Config::Tiny

+(See the paragraph "To install some Perl modules..." on the site
-(See ??? to learn how to install a module.)
+https://sites.google.com/sil.org/importing-sfm-to-flex/workflow/set-up-infrastructure/set-up-a-linux-terminal to learn how to install this module.)

 INPUT/OUTPUT FILES: specified in .ini FILE